-- Athletes must submit updates to USADA if their schedule changes. - Heading out of town?
+- Athletes must submit updates to USADA when their schedule changes. - Heading out of town?
 Update USADA immediately!
-Even if an athlete doesn't know the address or exact details, update USADA with the city, state, and other available location information and provide additional information as soon as it becomes available. - Athletes often receive a Whereabouts Failure when they wait to update until they are at the airport, on the plane, or after they arrive at their destination.
-Update before leaving! - Make sure to add travel days when updating a schedule and delete outdated locations. - If an athlete moves or changes their primary residence or training facility, they need to update their Whereabouts filing. - Athletes need to provide an accurate overnight location for every day they are required to submit Whereabouts. - Whereabouts Failures often occur when DCOs attempt to test an athlete at home, but the DCO learns the athlete was actually at a training facility, work, or out of town.
+Even if an athlete doesn't know the address or exact details, update USADA with the city, state, and other available location information and provide additional information as soon as it becomes available. - When athletes report competition dates on their Whereabouts, they should update both their overnight location and 60- minute time slot. - Athletes often receive a Whereabouts Failure when they wait to update until they are at the airport, on the plane, or after they arrive at their destination.
+Update before leaving! - Make sure to add travel days when updating a schedule and delete outdated locations. - If an athlete moves or changes their primary residence or training facility, they need to update their Whereabouts filing. - Athletes need to provide an accurate overnight location for every day they are in the RTP. - Whereabouts Failures often occur when DCOs attempt to test an athlete at home, but the DCO learns the athlete was actually at a training facility, work, or out of town.
 Athletes should remember to provide all required Whereabouts information on their Whereabouts filling and in subsequent updates! - When updating information, make sure to delete any information that is no longer accurate.